Introduction: The Expensive Legacy of Outdated Systems

 A relaunch is not a sprint, but a marathon.
 A realistic schedule for a medium-sized company site (50-200 subpages) looks something like this:

-- Week 7-12: Development.
-Setting up the staging environment, theme development, plugin configuration.
+Setting up the staging environment, theme development, and plugin configuration.

 Count on a lead time of 3 to 6 months.
 Projects promised in "2 weeks" are usually based on ready-made templates without individual customization and without strategic planning.